odit-services/github-deploy-key-operator/README.md

 - Store the private key in a Kubernetes secret
 - Monitor and maintain the key's existence

-## Configuration

-The operator requires:
-- A GitHub token with repository access permissions
-- The token secret must be in the same namespace as the operator
-- RBAC permissions to manage secrets and custom resources

 ## Security

 - Private keys are stored only in Kubernetes secrets
-- Deploy keys are created as read-only by default
+- Deploy keys are read-only by default
 - SSH keys use RSA 4096-bit encryption
 - Automatic key rotation on CRD updates
-- No sensitive information is stored in the operator itself
+- GitHub token needs only repo deploy key permissions

+## Troubleshooting

+Common issues:
+1. **Key creation fails**: Check GitHub token permissions
+2. **Pod fails to start**: Verify secret exists and is readable
+3. **Key rotation fails**: Ensure old key exists in GitHub

+For detailed configuration and advanced usage, see our [Helm chart documentation](charts/github-deploy-key-operator/values.yaml).

 ## Contributing